Luckystork/everythingaboutevadus/evadus_master_doc.md

 ## 5. STEALTH CONTROLS & HOTKEYS
 * **Master Pause / Release (Ctrl+Alt+C):**
   * **Action:** Physically severs all input to the VM for safe Host OS usage.
   * **Visual & The Legend Overlay:** The VM window dims 20% and a bold Yellow banner reads: **"ZAP: MOUSE RELEASED"**.
-Crucially, this paused state renders a clear, on-screen visual legend displaying all active hotkeys (Snip, Hide, Panic, etc.) so the user does not have to memorize them under pressure.
+Crucially, this paused state renders a clear, on-screen visual legend displaying all active hotkeys (Snip, Hide, Panic, Paraphrase, etc.) so the user does not have to memorize them under pressure.
   * **Spatial Persistence:** Cursor teleports instantly back to the exact last VM coordinate upon unpausing.
 * **The Panic Switch (Ctrl+Alt+F):** Instantly vaporizes the RAM Vault, terminates AI threads, and vanishes all overlays.
 * **Capture Tools & Hotkeys:**
   * **Keyboard Snip Hotkey:** Dedicated global keyboard shortcut (Default: `Ctrl+Shift+S`, user-customizable) to instantly trigger the stealth region capture tool.
+  * **The Paraphrase Hotkey (Ctrl+Shift+P):** Immediately triggers the Anti-Detector Paraphraser Engine on the last generated text block.
+Can be pressed up to 5 times per query to cycle different rewrite styles.
   * **Mouse-Bound Macros:** Option to bind Pause/Release and Snip tools to Mouse Button 4 and Mouse Button 5.
   * **Nav-Bar Rapid Capture:** Title-bar camera icon for 1-click Snip-Paste-Send.
 * **3-Cursor Remote Spoofing:** Generates a smoothed, delayed "fake" mouse path for proctor recording software to hide remote-helper movements.